Olaf Scholz: Candidate for SPD co-leadership (2019)

-Chancellor candidate, 2021
+SPD chancellor candidate (2021)

-On 10 August 2020, the SPD party executive agreed that it would nominate Scholz to be the party's candidate for Chancellor of Germany at the 2021 federal election.
-Scholz belongs to the centrist wing of the SPD, and his nomination was seen by Die Tageszeitung as marking the decline of the party's left.
+On 10 August 2020, SPD party leadership agreed that it would nominate Scholz to be the party's candidate for Chancellor of Germany at the 2021 federal election.
+Scholz is usually grouped with the moderate wing of the SPD, and his nomination was seen by Die Tageszeitung as marking a decline of the party's left.

-Scholz led the SPD to a narrow victory in the election, winning 25.8 per cent of the vote and 206 seats in the Bundestag.
-Following this victory, he was widely considered to be the most likely next Chancellor of Germany in a so-called traffic light coalition with The Greens and the Free Democratic Party (FDP).
+Scholz led the SPD to a narrow victory in the election, with the party receiving 25.8% of the second votes and 206 seats in the Bundestag.
+Following this victory, Scholz was widely considered to be the most likely next Chancellor of Germany in a traffic light coalition with The Greens and the Free Democratic Party.

-On 24 November, the SPD, Green and FDP reached a coalition agreement with Scholz as the new German chancellor.
+On 24 November, the SPD, Green and FDP reached a coalition agreement, naming Scholz as the new German chancellor.